 Cholesterol is absorbed together with other lipids in the diet in lipid micelles, and is then esterified with fatty acids before being incorporated into chylomicrons that enter the circulation.
 Any cholesterol in the intestinal mucosal cells that is not esterified is rapidly exported from the cell back into the intestinal lumen, by an active transport process.
 Analogues of cholesterol, such as the plant sterol β-sitosterol and the stanols, both compete with cholesterol for inclusion in the lipid micelles and also inhibit the enzymes that esterify cholesterol, so that less enters the circulation.

-There is abundant evidence that consumption of plant sterols and stanols lowers low density lipoprotein cholesterol, and the effect is additive to that of statins, the drugs that inhibt cholesterol synthesis [24,25].
+There is abundant evidence that consumption of plant sterols and stanols lowers low density lipoprotein cholesterol, and the effect is additive to that of statins, the drugs that inhibit cholesterol synthesis [21,22].
 A variety of sterol- or stanol-containing low fat spreads, yoghurts, drinks and cream cheeses have been marketed.
-There are also chewable sweets containing Benecol stanol esters .
 Lowering serum cholesterol certainly reduces the risk of myocardial infarction, and there is no evidence that plant sterols and stanols enter the circulation or contribute to atherogenesis (apart from rare children with sitosterolaemia, a genetic defects of the intestinal sterol exporting protein, who develop severe atherosclerosis at a young age).

 Functional foods containing plant sterols and stanols seem to “do what it says on the label”.
 However, a review by Muldoon of intervention trials to lower serum cholesterol (before the introduction of statins or plant sterols and stanols) showed that while there was a pleasing 15% reduction in death from cardiovascular disease, there was no reduction in overall mortality, and a 75% increase in death that was not illness related (i.e. accident, murder and suicide).
 This has never been satisfactorily explained.

 The concept of superfoods was developed in the USA in 2003-4 and was introduced in Britain by an article in the Daily Mail on December 22nd 2005 .
 Superfoods are ordinary foods that are especially rich in nutrients or antioxidants and other potentially protective compounds, including polyunsaturated fatty acids and dietary fibre.
-Scanning through a handful of websites [28 - 31] thrown up by a Google search for “superfoods” gives the following list:
+Scanning through a handful of websites thrown up by a A Google search for “superfoods” leads to a number of websites, from which we can produce the following list:

 almonds, apples, avocado, baked beans, bananas, beetroot, blueberries, Brazil nuts, broccoli, Brussels sprouts, cabbage, carrots, cocoa, cranberries, flax seeds, garlic, ginger, kiwi, mango, olive oil, onions, oranges, peppers, pineapple, pumpkin, red grapes, salmon, soy, spinach, strawberries, sunflower seeds, sweet potato, tea, tomatoes, watercress, whole grain seeded bread, whole grains, wine, yoghurt.